aws/aws-graviton-getting-started/python.md

 When *pip* (the standard package installer for Python) is used, it pulls the packages from [Python Package Index](https://pypi.org) and other indexes.

+AWS is actively working to make pre-compiled packages available for Graviton.
+You can see a current list of the over 200 popular python packages we track nightly for AL2 and Ubuntu for Graviton support status at our [Python wheel tester](https://geoffreyblake.github.io/arm64-python-wheel-tester/).

 In the case *pip* could not find a pre-compiled package, it automatically downloads, compiles, and builds the package from source code.
 Normally it may take a few more minutes to install the package from source code than from pre-built.
-For some large packages (i.e. *pandas*) it may take up to 20 minutes.
-AWS is actively working to make pre-compiled packages available to avoid this in near future.
+For some large packages, it may take up to 20 minutes.
 In some cases, compilation may fail due to missing dependencies.
+Before trying to build a python package from source, try
+`python3 -m pip install --prefer-binary <package>` to attempt to install a wheel that is not the latest version.
+Sometimes automated package builders will push a release without all the wheels due to failures during a build that will be corrected at a later date.
+If this is not an option, follow the following instructions to build a python package from source.

 ### 1.1 Prerequisites for installing Python packages from source